-7. The Health Insurance Portability and Accountability Act of 1996 (HIPAA), which became effective on April 14, 2003, imposes new requirements on medical providers, employers, health plans and plan administrators to ensure that your individual medical and health information is kept confidential.
+7. The Health Insurance Portability and Accountability Act of 1996 (HIPAA), which became effective 14 April 2003, imposes new requirements on medical providers, employers, health plans and plan administrators to ensure that your individual medical and health information is kept confidential.
 In adhering to this regulation, your health provider will not release medical documentation without your permission.
-In order for this office to obtain the required medical documentation, it is requested you complete the enclosed form and return it to me.
+In order for this office to obtain the required medical documentation, it is requested you complete enclosure (2) and fax it to me at